Criminal Defense Attorneys Providing Aggressive Legal Defense Against Individuals Accused of Corporal Injury On A Spouse Or Cohabitant

 Now that we have covered a basic overview of corporal injury to a spouse charges above, let's take a closer look at the legal definition, penalties, and potential defenses below.

 California Penal Code Section 273.5 – Corporal Injury on a Spouse

-Under California law, PC 273.5, corporal injury on a spouse or cohabitant is legally defined as:
+Under California Penal Code Section 273.5, corporal injury on a spouse or cohabitant is legally defined as:

 - You willfully and unlawfully inflicted a physical injury on another individual